 *First published January 29, 2009 and moved to this page for better organization

 You love homemade bread but you don’t have the amount of time it takes to make.
-You can buy a bread maker, but if you prefer baking it in an oven, here’s a way you can enjoy freshly baked bread each and every day.
+You can buy a bread maker, but if you prefer it fresh from the oven, here’s a way you can enjoy fresh batch each and every day.

-It’s cheap to do and much healthier since your family isn’t consuming all those preservatives found in many commercial breads.
+It’s cheap to do and much healthier since your family isn’t consuming all those preservatives found in many commercial products.

-- Make batches of bread one day a month and freeze the dough to take out as you need.
+- Make batches one day a month and freeze the dough to take out as you need.